aGiorlandino/CausalStructureAttention/README.md

 # CausalStructureAttention

 # JAX Implementation of How Transformers Learn Causal Structure with Gradient Descent

 This repository contains a JAX implementation of the experiments described in the paper "[How Transformers Learn Causal Structure with Gradient Descent](https://arxiv.org/abs/2402.14735)" by [Eshaan Nichani, Alex Damian, Jason D. Lee].

+**Code under construction**

 ## Overview

 The paper investigates how transformers learn causal structure using gradient descent.
-It explores the mechanisms by which transformers, a type of neural network architecture, can infer causal relationships from observational data.
+It explores the mechanisms by which transformers, a type of neural network architecture, can infer causal relationships from observational data generated according to a causally structured process.
+This code focuses on the 3-gram structure.

 ## Requirements